Transport and Works Act Order applications supporting the Midland Main Line Upgrade.

 Have your say

-Following our public consultation, we prepared a TWAO application, which was submitted to the Secretary of State for Transport on 22 June 2018.
+Following our public consultation, Network Rail have submitted a TWAO application to the Secretary of State for Transport on 22 June 2018.